 The club makes use of records of the experience and skills of members in specific roles which are maintained by BO and may use this assess the qualification of members for these roles.

 For some roles additional checks are made on suitability of volunteers.
 The club maintains the results of these checks and retains them for 6 years after the member has left the club.
-These are held by <who>
+These are held by <who> I am pretty certain that the record of those that have been DBS checked for orienteering is held by BOF not by the club, and this list is accessible by those who need it.

+I don't know of any other specific checks as First Aid would come under the first section as a qualification rather than a check.